 Ballroom Marfa released a public statement decrying the event, vowing to restore the building.
 It turned out, 32-year old Texas artist Joe Magnano was behind the second vandalism act.
-He was arrested and pleaded guilty to two counts of a criminal offense.
-Magnano agreed to pay $10,700 to Ballroom Marfa in restitution, along with a fine totaling to $1,000.
+He was arrested7 and pleaded guilty to two counts of a criminal offense.
+Magnano agreed to pay $10,700 to Ballroom Marfa in restitution, along with a fine totaling $1,000.

 15 years later

 The installation seemingly defied the artists’ expectations, who thought it would exist more as documentation and a rumor, and at some point just disappear.

 But instead, Prada Marfa mutated into something of a cultural sensation, shown in pop star Beyoncé’s Instagram feed and on the long-running and beloved animation series, The Simpsons.
 It also drew numerous other social media influencers over the years.

 Prada Marfa weathered the elements, recurrent vandalism, and a lawsuit.
 The two artists returned to the site more than a decade later to find the structure they thought would disappear in oblivion in the hand of elements and other factors had assumed a life of its own.